 Popularity and liquidity drop off steeply after IWC.
 The First Trust Dow Jones Select MicroCap Index Fund (FDM) has an AUM of about $150M.

 FDM seeks to track the Dow Jones Select Microcap Index.
-While IWC has over 1,000 holdings, FDM only has about 150, so it’s arguably less diversified and differs in sector weightings.
+While IWC has over 1,000 holdings, FDM only has about 150, so it's arguably less diversified and differs in sector weightings.
+FDM also still has a higher weighted average market cap than IWC at about $820 million.

 But, FDM at least screens for liquidity and strong financials, while IWC does not.
 As a result, FDM has comparatively greater loading on Value and Profitability with a similar loading on Size, which means greater expected returns over the long term for FDM.
 The Value factor has suffered over the past decade so IWC has slightly won out over that time, but going back to 2006 through 2020FDM has had higher rolling returns, slightly lower volatility, and a smaller max drawdown.